-L/rt@\$
+IT/rt@\$

 When processing a command using the "current connection" wildcard, the "\$" wildcard character MUST be expanded by the gateway to the value of the current connection.
 If a subsequent command either explicitly (e.g., by auditing) or implicitly (e.g., by persistence) refers to such an event, the expanded value MUST be used by the gateway.
 In other words, the "current connection" wildcard is expanded once, which is at the initial processing of the command in which it was explicitly included.

 The connection id, or a wildcard replacement, can be used in conjunction with the "all packages" and "all events" conventions.
-For example, the notation:

-\/all@\
+The notation can be used to designate all events on all connections for the affected endpoint(s), for example:

+/all@

-can be used to designate all events on all connections for the affected endpoint(s).
-However, the use of the "all packages" and "all events" wildcards is strongly discouraged.
+However, the use of the "all packages" and "all events" wildcards are strongly discouraged.
 Call Agents must be able to operate in an environment where some endpoints do not support all packages.
 An endpoint that receives a command referencing a package it does not support will respond with error 518 (Unsupported or Unknown Package).
 On receiving this error response, the Call Agent could try the command again without the package parameter, although in the case where the original command contained parameters for multiple packages, the Call Agent would have no way of knowing which specific package(s) to exclude.
 The Call Agent can also use the AuditEndpoint command to determine the set of packages supported by an endpoint.